jahidulzaid/crypto-toolkit-app/README.md

 ## Usage

-1. Select an encryption algorithm from the available options (MD5, SHA256, or RSA).
+1. Select an encryption algorithm from the available options (MD5, Playfair, RSA).
-2. For MD5 and SHA256:
+2. For MD5 and Playfair:

 3. Enter the text you want to hash in the input field
 4. Click "Encrypt" to generate the hash